Build a strategy to maximize the benefits of every networking opportunity.

-Throughout my nearly nine years at TheLadders, I’ve written many articles and given presentations explaining the importance of networking to boost your career and job-search efforts.
+Throughout my time at TheLadders, I’ve written many articles and given presentations explaining the importance of networking to boost your career and job-search efforts.
 Whether you love it or hate it, networking has become an integral part of the job-search process.

 What I’ve realized is that, while many people are jumping on the networking bandwagon, few actually approach networking – or more specifically, networking events – with a strategy that is sure to move the needle towards their goals.
 Merely showing up to an event won’t guarantee results, and how you prepare for and follow up after an event is just as important as what you do when you’re there.

-Below are five tips to help you make the most of a networking event like Job Central.
+Below are five tips to help you make the most of each networking event you attend.

 1. Have a game plan

 If possible, review the event agenda ahead of time so you can research the speakers and determine which activities or presentations you want to attend.
 Prepare a few questions ahead of time so you remember to ask them.
 If there is a list of RSVPs, look to see if you know anyone and reach out ahead of time, or invite some of your friends or colleagues who would be interested.

 Give yourself a goal, such as meeting and exchanging contact information with at least three new people, learning one new tip that you can put into practice immediately, or getting a presenter’s opinion on a topic you’ve been struggling with.
 If you’re more introverted, this is your chance to stretch out of your comfort zone.

 2. Prepare your materials